Death and funeral of Alexandra of Denmark: Processions and funeral

 After her death, Alexandra's coffin lay in St Mary Magdalene Church, Sandringham, before being moved to the Chapel Royal in St James' Palace.
 A simple service was also held at the church in Sandringham, attended by members of the royal family and the villagers.
 Mourners also filed past the coffin.
 Her coffin, draped in her personal banner of arms, was taken in a procession in Sandringham to Wolferton railway station.
 The King and Queen, the Prince of Wales, the Duke of York, and other mourners, including Princess George of Greece and Denmark, followed the coffin, while estate employees and villagers also eventually joined in on the procession.

 In London, the procession went from St James' Palace to Westminster Abbey and the whole route was lined with military personnel.
 Areas the coffin passed by included The Mall, Horse Guards Parade, and Whitehall.
 Detachments from different regiments took part in the procession as the gun carriage on which the coffin was placed made its way to abbey amid the sound of gun salutes.
 Walking behind the coffin were the King (in a Field Marshal's uniform), the King of the Belgians, the King of Denmark (Queen Alexandra's nephew), the King of Norway (Queen Alexandra's nephew and son-in-law), the Prince of Wales (in the uniform of a Colonel of the Welsh Guards), the Crown Prince of Norway (Queen Alexandra's grandson), the Crown Prince of Romania (Queen Alexandra's grandnephew), the Crown Prince of Sweden, the Duke of York, Prince Valdemar of Denmark (Queen Alexandra's brother), Prince Henry, Prince Arthur of Connaught (Queen Alexandra's nephew and grandson-in-law), and Lord Louis Mountbatten (Queen Alexandra's grandnephew).
 The Queen, the Queen of Norway, the Queen of Spain (Queen Alexandra's niece), and royal princesses travelled straight to the abbey.
 Pallbearers were chosen from the King's Company of Grenadiers.
 Her funeral was held at the abbey on 27 November 1925 at 11:30 am.
 The funeral service was conducted by the Archbishop of Canterbury.
 Among the attendees were cabinet members, diplomats and high commissioners.
+Other attendees included Queen Alexandra's nephews Prince George of Greece and Denmark and Prince Axel of Denmark.
 The order of service included Psalm 23, hymns such as "Now the Laborer's Task is O'er" and "On the Resurrection Morning", and the anthem "Give Rest, O Christ".

+On the day of the funeral, BBC radio stations broadcast as usual until 6pm, closed down for an hour, broadcast news and weather at 7pm, and then closed for another hour.
+They then broadcast sombre music until 9pm, when they closed for the night, without the usual 9pm news bulletin.
+The funeral ceremony was not officially gazetted, in keeping with the policy established in 1910 of excluding royal funerals from the official public record, except for those of reigning monarchs.